Home > Therapy > EMDR

 • Anxiety and panic attacks

 EMDR is also used in the treatment of PTSD.
-With PTSD the symptoms you have from the trauma are long-term or they don’t occur until weeks, months or years after the trauma.
+With PTSD, trauma-related symptoms either persist for a long time or appear weeks, months, or even years after the event.

 FAQ

-What if I don’t know exactly what’s being triggered?
+What if I don’t know exactly what triggers me?

-EMDR can still be effective even if you don’t remember every detail of the trauma.
-We start with a memory or feeling that currently causes tension and work from there.
+EMDR can still work even if you don’t remember every detail of the trauma.
+We start with a memory, sensation, or feeling that currently causes distress and work from there.
 You don’t need to force anything or have all the answers.

 Yes.
-We always start by building trust and safety.
-EMDR is only introduced when both you and your therapist feel it’s appropriate and you’re stable enough.
-You remain in control throughout the process.
+We always begin by building trust and a sense of safety.
+EMDR is only used when you and your therapist both feel it’s the right time and that you’re stable enough.
+You stay in control throughout the process.

 What does EMDR feel like during a session?

-You stay fully conscious, but your attention is divided.
+You remain fully conscious, but your attention is divided.
 This changes how the memory is stored in your brain.
-Many people feel lighter or tired afterward and notice a decrease in tension over time.
+Many people feel tired or lighter afterward and notice that distress gradually decreases over time.

 Nine Gramberg